States plan for cuts as Congress deadlocks on more virus aid

 Spending cuts to schools, childhood vaccinations and job-training programs.
 New taxes on millionaires, cigarettes and legalized marijuana.
-Borrowing, drawing from rainy day funds and reducing government workers’ pay..
+Borrowing, drawing from rainy day funds and reducing government workers’ pay.

 These are some actions states are considering to shore up their finances amid a sharp drop in tax revenue caused by the economic fallout from the COVID-19 pandemic.